 Research and dialogue for an informed public debate in Cyprus

+The inter-linkage between research, informing public debate, and political decision-making is at the core of the Centre’s activities; its research should always be of public interest and be disseminated in understandable language, alongside academic publications.
+Most of the research output is presented in the English, Greek and Turkish languages.
 Through its network, projects and dialogue forums, the PRIO Cyprus Centre aims to foster cooperation between Greek Cypriots and Turkish Cypriots, and strengthen regional cooperation in the Eastern Mediterranean at large.
 The PRIO Cyprus Centre offers an important meeting place for people from both sides of the divided island.